zeldaret/mm/docs/tutorial/object_decomp_example.md

 ## Step 1: Naming the skeleton and limbs

-We already went through the steps of opening an object file in Z64Utils in the [documenting step](documenting.md#z64utils), but we'll do it one more time here.
+We already went through the steps of opening an object file in Z64Utils in the [documenting step](documenting.md#z64utils), but we'll do it in more detail here.
 First, search for the object file, then right-click and select "Open in Object Analyzer".
 It will ask you to choose a segment: this is the segment that the file is put on, and allows Z64Utils to resolve the segmented addresses it references into symbols.
 The json already knows it should be segment 6, so just click OK.

 ![Opening object_dns in Z64Utils](images/z64utils_open_dns.png)